ElkonLab/scAPA/scAPA_vignette.md

     ## 5 ENSMUSG00000000037.16_2_2   1    7   5
     ## 6 ENSMUSG00000000049.11_1_1 208 1017  51

-This steop is required if the option sc was specified in scAPA.shell.scipt.
+This step is required if the option sc was specified in scAPA.shell.scipt.R.
 If sc = false, clusters' counts have already been calculated.

 Peak filtering
 --------------